I've Been Killing Slimes for 300 Years and Maxed Out My Level: Anime

 An anime television series adaptation was announced during a livestream for the "GA Fes 2019" event on October 19, 2019.
 It is animated by Revoroot and directed by Nobukage Kimura, with Tatsuya Takahashi handling series' composition, Keisuke Goto designing the characters, and Keiji Inai composing the series' music.
 The series aired from April 10 to June 26, 2021, on AT-X and other networks.
 The opening theme song is "Gudafuwa Everyday" (ぐだふわエブリデー), performed by Aoi Yūki, while the ending theme song is "Viewtiful Days!", performed by Azumi Waki.
 Crunchyroll streamed the series outside of Asia.
-In Southeast Asia and South Asia, Muse Communication licensed the series.
+In the South-eastern parts of Asia, Muse Communication licensed the series.
 The series was broadcast on Animax Asia in the region.

 In January 2022, it was announced that the series would receive a second season.
 It is animated by Teddy and directed by Kunihisa Sugishima, with Naohiro Fukushima handling series' composition, Hikaru Kodama designing the characters, and Keiji Inai returning to compose the series' music.
 The season aired on April 5 to June 21, 2025.
 The opening theme song is "So Lucky", performed by Yui Ogura, while the ending theme song is "Eeny, Meeny, Miny, Moe" (イニミニマニモ), performed by Aguri Ōnishi.